claraakkim0427/check_my_patients/README.md

    **Note**: this will open a browser or you can open [http://localhost:3000/#/](http://localhost:3000/#/) to view it.

 **Note**: You can open the browser console (right click-Inspect-Console) to visualize log messages or errors from the frontend.

-In this assignment we will focus on building the main page as the prototype.
-To directly load the template of the main page, modify the URL as follows: [http://localhost:3000/#/Main1](http://localhost:3000/#/Main1)

-The code of this template is located at src/pages/main/main-task1.js.
-Some functionalities are implemented as an example and data is recorded in the local database.
-You can change the database to store and organize your data while keeping the backend in Python.
-Also, You may need to modify other files as well (e.g., .css files for styling, create new components, or pages if needed).